dobtco/wintersmith-knowledge-base/contents/articles/dashboard/accounts/managing_users.md

 ## Managing user permissions

-When you add a user, you can choose the appropriate permission level for that user with the "Permission level" dropdown on the "invite user" page.
-However, you can also change an existing user's permission level.
-Just select the user you would like to manage from the "Users" section of the dashboard and then select the appropriate permission level from the dropdown on the user page.
+When you add a user, you can choose the appropriate permission level for that user from the "Permission level" dropdown on the "Invite user" page.

+To manage permissions for existing users, click on the user you'd like to manage from the "Users" page.
+Then, check or uncheck the appropriate permissions under "App permissions."

 ## Resetting a user's password